 We carry out our horizon scanning programme by holding workshops, engaging with a wide range of organisations and individuals, and by monitoring literature and news, across a wide geographical area and different fields of interest and expertise.
 The Council’s Horizon Scanning Advisory Group oversees the programme.
 We have identified a wide range of developments that could be on the horizon for bioethics.
-Click on the image below to find out more or visit the mobile-friendly page.

 Selecting topics for Council work

 We choose to carry out work on topics where a response from the Council is anticipated to be timely, distinctive and helpful in terms of informing policy and public discussion.

 We may choose to explore some topics in a short time frame by, for example, organising a workshop or developing a briefing note.

 Some topics will go on to be explored in an in-depth project.
 These projects usually take 18-24 months to complete and result in a detailed report with policy recommendations.

 For a topic to be selected for an in-depth project, it should meet the following criteria: